OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

 requested nodes identified through the OutNd list above.
 If BeamDyn encounters an unknown/invalid channel name, it warns the users but will remove the suspect channel from the output file.
-Please refer to Appendix :ref:`app-output-channel` for a complete list of possible output parameters and their names.
+Please refer to Appendix :numref:`app-output-channel` for a complete list of possible output parameters and their names.

 Blade Input File